 EQ1.2 – Outdoor Air Delivery Monitoring, a possible credit in the United States Green Building Council’s LEED Certification for New Construction, calls for either carbon dioxide monitors or outdoor airflow monitors that signal when fresh air is needed.
 Depending on the configuration of the HVAC system, outdoor CO2 measurements can be used to provide a baseline for indoor air quality.

-While ambient outdoor air was historically considered 400ppm, the LEED credit now provides for CO2 levels inside the building to be in proportion to the CO2 level in outdoor air.
+While ambient outdoor air was historically considered 400ppm, the LEED credit now provides for CO2 levels inside the building to be based on outdoor CO2 levels as they change over time.

 Note that outdoor CO2 measurement is not required for LEED credit, and may only be useful under certain scenarios.
 Companies seeking LEED certified new buildings should consult a LEED-certified expert for the most recent rules.

 Also note that the ASHRAE recommended 800ppm CO2 limit for office buildings still apply, as well as current ASHRAE workplace safety limits.